broadinstitute/dig-dug-server/README.md

 node app
 ```

-The web site should now be visible in your local web browser at the configuration `callbackHost:` specified URL, i.e. [http://localhost:8090](http://localhost:8090)

 The server parameters in the `config.yml` file may be overridden.
 In particular, the `content: dist:` tag value should point to the local front-end portal code folder of the site.
 The default `config.yml` file points to a local peer folder with the `dig-dug-portal`  distribution.
 An local `override_config.yml` file may be created to override specific tags to customize the portal to a local site installation, which can then be applied as an optional configuration file at the server start-up, as follows:

 ```sh